Finance & Incentives

 This fund is a discretionary annual closing fund.
 A portion is available to qualified organizations achieving performance measures that stimulate and promote industries that provide capital investment and high-wage jobs.
 Contact Jennifer Graves to discuss how to qualify.

-From FY13 to FY17, the Gilbert OED executed seven development agreements in support of significant economic development projects using this fund.
+From FY13 to FY18, the Gilbert OED executed eight development agreements in support of significant economic development projects using this fund.
 In most cases, the direct revenue and economic impact estimates are limited to ten years, though the impacts of the projects will be realized far beyond the ten year period of time.
-In total, Gilbert has committed $41.5 million with an estimated economic impact of $4.8 billion in return.
-To learn more about these projects, please view pages 35-50 of the Gilbert OED FY17 Annual Report.
+In total, Gilbert has committed $43.6 million in potential financial support to projects that represent estimated economic impacts of $9.6 billion.

 Reserve Fund Case Studies